February – April 2020 (12 hours) Honorarium: £150

 Application deadline: 20 December 2019

 Please note the honorarium is for the initial time required to develop a collaborative proposal.
-A further fee will be incorporated into future fundraising activity in order to realise the project.

 Since 2013 artist Chloe Dewe Mathews has developed a body of work that explores the urban environment of the London Borough of Southwark and its rich community of African churches.
 Sunday Service (2013), commissioned by Tate Modern, explored the reinvention of architectural space in the urban environment, cataloguing a rapid shift from industrial to religious space, while its companion piece, Congregation (2015), looked more closely at the collective religious experience and the nature of expressive worship.
 Many of Dewe Mathews’s projects take years of preparation, however this body of work is unique in that it represents a sustained engagement with the specifics of her local area and its communities over an extended period.